juxor/afaq/markdown/biblio.md

 Heider, Ulrike, **Anarchism: left, right, and green**, City Lights Books, San Francisco, 1994.

+Hein, Eckhard and Schulten, Thorsten, **Unemployment, Wages and Collective Bargaining in the European Union**, WSI_Discussion Paper No. 128, Witschafts- und Sozialwissenschaftliches Institut, Dusseldorf, 2004.

 Henwood, Doug, **Wall Street: How it works and for whom**, Verso, London, 1998.